Trump Is Reportedly Furious With Kirstjen Nielsen

-President Donald Trump is growing increasingly agitated with Kirstjen Nielsen, Secretary of Homeland Security.
+President Donald Trump is growing increasingly agitated with Kirstjen Nielsen, the Secretary of Homeland Security.
 According to a report by the Washington Post, Trump blamed Nielsen for not doing her job, which, in his opinion, has resulted in an increase in illegal border crossings at the Mexico border.

 Earlier this month, Trump lashed out at Nielsen in front of several people at a Cabinet meeting.
 “Why don’t you have solutions?
 How is this still happening?
 We need to shut it down.
 We are closed,” he said.